chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/doombox.md

  - [Conclusion](#conclusion)
  - [Extra](#extra)

 Doombox is a music player designed and built to support a large, personal music collection.
 It's free, [open source](https://github.com/chronoDave/Doombox) and high customizable.
-It's built with [Electron](https://www.electronjs.org/) and [React](https://reactjs.org/) and supports both Windows and Mac computers.
+It's built with [Electron](https://www.electronjs.org/) and [React](https://reactjs.org/) and supports both Windows and Mac operating systems.

 You can download it for free on [GitHub](https://github.com/chronoDave/Doombox/releases).

 #### Introduction

 Before I started working on Doombox, I used a program called [foobar2000](https://www.foobar2000.org/) as my music player.
-It's great software but as my collection grew, the UX experience diminished.
+It's a great piece of software but as my collection grew, the UX experience diminished.
 This, combined with the fact that foobar2000 doesn't work as well on Mac, made me consider making Doombox.

-Now, creating an application is by no means easy (especially with lack of experience).
-To make sure it was even possible to create something like foobar2000, I created a simple proof-of-concept (PoC) application using just Electron.
+Now, creating an application is by no means easy (especially with little experience), so to make sure it was even possible to create something like foobar2000, I created a simple proof-of-concept (PoC) application using just Electron.

 ![Doombox proof of concept comparison](/assets/images/doombox/comparison.jpg)